bansalnishant287/bansalnishant287/README.md

 - :telescope: I’m Student of Bachelor of Technology with specialisation in Information Technology and a Data Science enthusiast.

-- :seedling: A freelance Data Analyst expertise in Healthcare.
+- :seedling: A freelance Data Analyst with expertise in Healthcare solutions.

 - :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.